awslabs/duvet/design/witness/spec.md

 nothing outside the reachable set may be included.
 The closure MUST be computed at the finest granularity the artifact demonstrably supports
-(decisions.md, Decision 17 — deferral is legitimate only where
+(decisions.md, Decision 17 — deferral is legitimate only at the artifact's ceiling or across a named architectural boundary);
-the artifact itself is the limit);
-the precision of "reachable" is bounded by the granularity of the prover's graph and its finer levels are not yet fully specified (decisions.md, Open Question 1);
 what is normative now:
 the closure MUST be a fixpoint (no truncation at a depth bound), and the semantics is *consulted* (strength `Consulted`, §1.3), not load-bearing dependency.

+**The closure ceiling MUST be stated per producer, because it bounds what unit granularity buys.** Where a prover checks a function's obligations in one solver query and assumes callee contracts whole (Verus does both, §5.5), every discharge unit inside a function carries the identical function-level consulted
+closure: finer units buy precise identity and legible failures, not smaller witnesses, and discharge verdicts within one function do not differ across its units at Consulted strength.
+Reports and documentation MUST NOT present clause-level units as implying clause-level evidence.

 ### 5.5 The Verus producer {#verus-producer}

 Grounded empirically (2026-07-26, Verus 0.2026.05.24.ecee80a,
-`cargo verus build -p duvet-coverage -- --log vir-sst`):
+`cargo verus build -p duvet-coverage -- --log vir-sst`;
+artifact granularity investigation and solver-replay spike concluded 2026-07-29):

 - The artifact is per-module `*-sst.vir` S-expression files.
   Top-level `FunctionSst` blocks carry a fully-qualified name